-Bike Education, which is part of the Road Traffic Safety Program, is offered for all Grade 4 Students.
-The “core” of the Bike Ed is a sequenced set of safe and controlled riding activities which are regarded as the minimum necessary to teach children how to ride competently and safely on the roads.
+Bike Education, which is part of the Road Traffic Safety Program, is offered for all Grade 4 Students at the beginning of the year.
+The program is a sequenced set of safe and controlled riding activities which are regarded as the minimum necessary to teach children how to ride competently and safely on the roads.

 Active Travel Program: TAG ON